 We Got the Beat: How to Find the Best Mixer for Your Bakery

 You will need around $50,000 to outfit a small bakery in the United States.
-And that's not counting staff, the rent on the physical location and the water and electricity bill.
+And that's not counting staff, the rent on the physical location, and the water and electricity bills.

 Chances are you will be spending several thousand dollars on a commercial pastry mixer for your baker.
 We can help make sure you get the best mixer.
 Read on.

 There are 3 main types of commercial mixers for baking.
 They are the planetary, horizontal and dough mixer.

 A planetary mixer, sometimes called a vertical mixer, moves in an orbit like a planet (hence the name).